rubyFeedback/Baldurs_Gate_Data_Collection/README.md

 # Baldurs_Gate_Data_Collection
-This repository may contain some information related to the old game called BG.
+This repository may contain some information related to the old game called BG (Baldur's Gate).
+Though, I personally focus more on BG2, so BG1 or SoD and so forth, are at best secondary focus points.

-Please do take note that this repository may only be very rarely updated.
+Please do take note that this repository may only be very **rarely updated**.
 Right now I only use it to publish the .yml files I use to track remote mods (BG2 mods for the most part).
 That way others can look at the information and adjust it for their own case.